20 IoT security solutions for 2022 and beyond

 CUJO AI Sentry uses artificial intelligence to detect cyber threats on a network.
 Sentry runs without requiring software installation on end devices, automatically blocks threats, and sends out alerts to users as soon as it detects a problem.
 CUJO AI Sentry is designed for consumers as well as businesses.

-Subex Secure is a comprehensive package of cybersecurity solutions designed for IoT, IT, and OT.
+Sectrio (a division of Subex) offers a comprehensive package of cybersecurity solutions designed for IoT, IT, OT, and 5G.
 It covers every type of deployment, connectivity protocol, and device architecture and includes real-time threat intelligence using threat libraries specific to the company’s industrial or commercial sector.

 Rapid7 has a range of cybersecurity tools to keep IoT data and devices secure, including real-time risk assessment dashboards, penetration testing software, endpoint detection and visibility, and access to expert security advisory services.